PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 # Controller Guide

-This is a guide for all the differnet controller types that we support.
+This is a guide for all the different controller types that we support.

 **Jump To:**